Site map

 Lox (smoked salmon bagel): A jewish calssic, really nice stuff.

-Overall, american food is sweeter, spicier and milder than brazilian food.
+Overall, I would say american food is sweeter, spicier and milder than brazilian food.
 I myself prefer milder flavors, and I liked what I ate.

 TREASURES

-I have brough with me some books, including a cool-looking leather-bound print of Le Morte D'Arthur; a hawaiian shirt and a rare doujinshi CD called "Maid in Laplace".
+I have brough with me some books, including a cool-looking leather-bound print of Le Morte D'Arthur; a too-small used hawaiian shirt and a doujinshi CD called "Maid in Laplace".
 You may listen to it in the brand new section of the website,

 (08/05/2024) RIP Steve